-If the date of the Annual Meeting has been changed by more than thirty (30) calendar days from the date contemplated at the time of the previous year's proxy statement, stockholder proposals or director nominations must be so received not later than the tenth (10th) day following the day on which such notice of the date of the 2020 Annual Meeting of Stockholders or such public disclosure is made.
-Proposals must also comply with the other requirements contained in the Company's By-laws, including supporting documentation and other information.
-Proxies solicited by the Company will confer discretionary voting authority with respect to these proposals, subject to SEC rules governing the exercise of this authority.
+We advise you to review our Bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations.
+If the date of 2021 Annual Meeting of Stockholders has been changed by more than thirty (30) days from the first anniversary of the Annual Meeting, stockholder proposals or director nominations must be received not earlier than the 150th day prior to the date of the 2021 Annual Meeting of Stockholders and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of the 2021 Annual Meeting of Stockholders or the tenth (10th) day following the day on which such notice of the date of the 2021 Annual Meeting of Stockholders or such public disclosure is made.
+Proposals must also comply with the other requirements contained in the Company's Bylaws, including supporting documentation and other information.

+Proxies solicited by the Company will confer discretionary voting authority with respect to any stockholder proposals submitted pursuant to the advance notice provisions of our Bylaws, subject to SEC rules governing the exercise of this authority.